SumitxThokar/66DaysofML/README.md

 7️.
 Handling Emojis: I discovered methods to handle emojis and emoticons present in text data, considering their impact on sentiment analysis and overall text understanding.  <br>
 8️.
 Tokenization: I explored various tokenization techniques using libraries like Spacy, NLTK, regular expressions, and simple split functions, breaking down text into meaningful units like words or sentences. <br>
 9️.
 Stemming and Lemmatization: I delved into the process of stemming and lemmatization, which aim to reduce words to their root form to handle variations and improve text normalization.

+## Day 94 of #100daysofcode
+Today, I delved into the fascinating world of feature extraction from text, also known as text representation or text vectorization.
+I learned why it is essential, the challenges involved, and the core idea behind transforming text into numerical representations. <br>
+During the session, I explored the significance of text vectorization and its role in enabling machine learning models to process and analyze textual data effectively. <br>
+Here are the key aspects I focused on:
+1️.
+Need for Text Vectorization: I learned why converting text into numerical representations is crucial for machine learning tasks.
+It allows us to leverage the power of mathematical operations and algorithms on text data, facilitating pattern recognition and analysis.
+2️.
+Challenges in Text Vectorization: I explored the difficulties encountered in text vectorization, such as handling variable-length text, capturing semantic meanings, addressing vocabulary growth, and preserving contextual information.
+3️.
+Core Idea behind Text Vectorization: I gained insights into the core idea of text vectorization, which involves transforming text into fixed-length numerical representations, preserving important information while discarding irrelevant details.
+4️.
+One-Hot Encoding (OHE): I learned about the widely used technique of one-hot encoding, where each word or feature in the text is represented by a binary vector, indicating its presence or absence in the document.
+5️.
+Bag-of-Words (BoW): I explored the bag-of-words approach, which represents text as a collection of unique words and their frequencies in the document.
+This technique disregards grammar and word order but captures the overall word frequency information.
+<br> In addition to theoretical knowledge, I also implemented the bag-of-words technique using scikit-learn, a popular machine learning library.
+This hands-on experience allowed me to apply the concepts I learned and gain practical insights into text vectorization.

+## Day 95 of #100daysofcode
+Today, I delved into the world of n-grams, a powerful text vectorization technique in NLP, and explored its implementation in scikit-learn.
+I also gained a comprehensive understanding of the tf-idf (Term Frequency-Inverse Document Frequency) technique.
+During the session, I learned about the concept, benefits, and drawbacks of n-grams and how they can be utilized to represent text data effectively.
+Additionally, I delved into the details of the tf-idf technique, a widely used method for text representation. <br>
+Key Takeaways:
+N-grams offer a powerful way to capture the context and relationships between adjacent words in text data.
+The bag-of-ngrams technique provides a comprehensive representation of text by considering the occurrences of different n-grams.
+TF-IDF is a useful technique that weighs the importance of terms in a document based on their frequency and rarity across the corpus.

+ ## Day 96 of #100daysofcode
+Today, I explored the fascinating world of word2vec techniques, including its various types and modeling approaches.
+I also gained insights into key strategies for effectively utilizing word2vec in machine learning and deep learning applications. <br>
+During the session, I focused on understanding the fundamentals of word2vec and its practical implementation considerations. <br>
+ Here's what I covered:
+- Word2Vec Techniques: I learned about word2vec, a popular technique for learning word embeddings, which represent words as dense numerical vectors capturing their semantic meanings.
+I also explored different types of word2vec models, including pretrained models that leverage large-scale text corpora.
+- Modeling Approaches: I delved into various modeling techniques used with word2vec, including heuristic approaches, API-based implementations, and machine learning (ML) and deep learning (DL) approaches.
+Each approach has its own strengths and considerations based on the specific task and available resources.
+- Key Takeaways:
+Utilize ensemble learning techniques: Combining multiple word2vec models or different embedding techniques can enhance the representation power and capture diverse aspects of textual data.
+Start with ML before DL: When working with word2vec, it can be beneficial to start with machine learning models before diving into complex deep learning architectures.
+ML models are often easier to interpret and require fewer computational resources.
+Consider balancing the dataset: In the context of word2vec, it is important to either use a balanced dataset or employ techniques to address class imbalance.
+This ensures that the learned word embeddings are not biased towards specific classes or categories.
+Leverage heuristic features: Alongside word2vec embeddings, incorporating additional heuristic features based on domain knowledge or linguistic patterns can further enhance the performance of NLP models.